The College prides itself on providing a safe learning and working environment for

-- Campus text and email alerts are sent to out to keep the community apprised of security risks.
+- Campus text and email alerts are sent out to keep the community informed of security risks.

-- Have your keys ready as you approach your vehicle, and look inside before getting
+- Have your keys ready as you approach your vehicle and look inside before getting in.

 - Crime Stopper signs have been posted around campus to call if anyone witnesses a crime.